icosahedron/flagrantsystemerror/src/posts/dns_home_network.md

 ```
 dhcp-range=10.0.1.50,10.0.1.150,255.255.255.0,24h

-dhcp-host=aa:bb:cc:dd:ee:ff,code,10.0.1.7
+dhcp-host=aa:bb:cc:dd:ee:ff,code,xx.yy.zz.ww
-dhcp-host=aa:bb:cc:dd:ee:ff,server,10.0.1.6
+dhcp-host=aa:bb:cc:dd:ee:ff,server,xx.yy.zz.ww
-dhcp-host=aa:bb:cc:dd:ee:ff,pi,10.0.1.5
+dhcp-host=aa:bb:cc:dd:ee:ff,pi,xx.yy.zz.ww
-dhcp-host=aa:bb:cc:dd:ee:ff,pc,10.0.1.4
+dhcp-host=aa:bb:cc:dd:ee:ff,pc,xx.yy.zz.ww
-dhcp-host=aa:bb:cc:dd:ee:ff,printer,10.0.1.3
+dhcp-host=aa:bb:cc:dd:ee:ff,printer,xx.yy.zz.ww

-dhcp-option=option:router,10.0.1.1
+dhcp-option=option:router,xx.yy.zz.ww
-dhcp-option=option:dns-server,10.0.1.6
+dhcp-option=option:dns-server,xx.yy.zz.ww
 ```

 The last line answers our main concern, where to find the DNS server.
 The router is still the Airport, so set to 10.0.1.1.
 Otherwise, we have some known addresses and everyone else receives an IP between 10.0.1.50 and 10.0.1.150.

 ## A Computer by Any Other Name ##

-To carry the vague Shakespearian references further, it is now time to configure the DNS entries.
+To carry the vague Shakespearian references further, next I configured the DNS entries.
 Again, the example configuration file is very helpful, and through reading it, I was able to determine what was needed.

 The first task is to make sure that our DNS service can find names on the Internet.
 Dnsmasq has the ability to forward DNS requests to another server if it does not know how to satisfy a request.
 This is the task of a resolver.
 Normally, the resolver exists at /etc/resolv.conf and Dnsmasq will use it if it's available.
 However, /etc/resolv.conf is generated and can be changed by the OS.
-To simplify and make the experience more consistent, I use the optional resolv.conf setting in Dnsmasq:
+To simplify and make the experience more consistent, I use the optional *resolv-file* setting in Dnsmasq to use my own resolv.conf file:

 ```
 resolv-file=/opt/local/etc/resolv.conf